 The Pimsleur lessons use conversation and context to teach grammar and vocabulary instead of making it standalone.
 Thus, textbook material such as lists or tables is not part of the study module.

 It is similar to listening to a cassette or audio recording to learn any language.
-It will not take long for people who have been studying languages in a text-based classroom to understand its functioning.
+It will not take long for people studying languages in a text-based classroom to understand their functioning.